CMS to host Blue Button 2.0 conference

 According to CMS agenda, the event will focus on leveraging claims data for Medicare patient populations, with sessions about where Blue Button 2.0 and FHIR are heading, MyHealthEData and interoperability, API design, the Sync for Science program run by ONC and the National Institutes for Health, an overview of Medicare claims data and a look at Medicare beneficiary research by CMS.

-Officials from AARP, Blue Shield of California, Health Endeavors, Humetrix, ONC and the VA are on the schedule to present — and CMS, for its part, is slated to lay out a Blue Button roadmap and discuss future plans.
+Officials from AARP, Health Endeavors, Humetrix, ONC and the VA are on the schedule to present — and CMS, for its part, is slated to lay out a Blue Button roadmap and discuss future plans.